 Ms. Lockner has extensive experience in first and second chairing trials in both state and federal courts.
-She successfully first chaired a jury trial in defense of a Fortune 50 publicly-traded company in a-breach-of-contract case relating to registered securities where trial counsel on the other side was named one of the "100 Most Influential Lawyers in the History of the State" by Minnesota Law & Politics.
+In one instance, she successfully first chaired a jury trial in defense of a Fortune 50 publicly-traded company in a-breach-of-contract case relating to registered securities where trial counsel on the other side was named one of the 100 Most Influential Lawyers in the History of the State by Minnesota Law & Politics.
 The jury found in favor of Ms. Lockner’s client.
-Two months earlier, she second-chaired a two-week federal criminal conspiracy and tax-fraud case in the Federal District of Minnesota on behalf of a prominent, local businessperson, cross examining the special agent, the revenue agent, and the alleged victim, among others.
+Two months earlier, she second-chaired a two-week federal criminal conspiracy and tax fraud case in the Federal District of Minnesota on behalf of a prominent, local businessperson, cross examining the special agent, the revenue agent, and the alleged victim, among others.
 The jury acquitted the client on 5 of 9 counts, including those with the most alleged financial losses.
-She has also handled adversary proceedings in bankruptcy court.

-While she loves trying cases, Ms. Lockner has also had great success in obtaining early and creative resolutions where it serves her clients' best interests.
-For instance, she negotiated an early nationwide class-action settlement before any discovery or advanced motion practice had occurred.
+While she loves trying cases, Ms. Lockner has also had great success in obtaining early resolutions where it serves her clients best interests.
+In recent months, she successfully obtained summary judgment in a putative nationwide federal class action on behalf of a Fortune 50 company, won a motion to dismiss a complaint alleging various state law fraud claims, and defeated class certification in two federal class actions.
+She also recently negotiated an early nationwide class-action settlement before any discovery or advanced motion practice had occurred.
 The settlement ended up being 60 percent less than what other defendants in similar cases brought by the same plaintiff’s counsel settled for after much more extensive discovery and motion practice, providing finality with minimal exposure to the client.
-She also recently resolved a class action case where no money was paid to the class and the fee award was less than half of plaintiff’s counsel’s lodestar.
+In many instances, Ms. Lockner has been successful in avoiding litigation for her clients altogether through effective pre-suit negotiation.